Australia's State Aviation Safety Program

 SAR authorities at both the federal and state levels comprise the National Search and Rescue Council, which has the role of formulating, discussing and ratifying national search and rescue policies.

-Management of AMSA is the responsibility of an eight-member board appointed by the Minister for Infrastructure and Transport.
-The Board includes the CEO and a Department of Infrastructure and Transport member.
+Management of AMSA is the responsibility of an eight-member board appointed by the Minister for Infrastructure and Regional Development.
+The Board includes the CEO and a Department of Infrastructure and Regional Development member.
 Members are drawn from industry, financial and government institutions, and bring appropriate skills and expertise to the conduct of AMSA's important commercial and safety maritime activities.

 Chief Executive Officer

 AMSA's CEO's role is to provide leadership and control of the agency.
-The CEO is appointed by the Minister for Infrastructure and Transport after receiving a recommendation from the Authority.
+The CEO is appointed by the Minister for Infrastructure and Regional Development after receiving a recommendation from the Authority.
 The CEO manages the implementation of the statutory functions of AMSA in line with the

 strategic priorities set by the Board.